 Another issue related to the text complexity exemplars is the emphasis on only one aspect of complexity, that of readability formulas, particularly Lexile levels.
 The Common Core documents point out that there are three dimensions, only one of which is readability; the other two are the informed decisions of teacher and librarians about the difficulty of a text and the fit between a particular text and a reader.
 This overreliance on Lexile levels has resulted in limiting the books that students are allowed to read to a particular Lexile range without consideration of other complexity factors.

-The global lists of paired fiction and nonfiction texts along with the other recommended global books have been placed into the grade level bands developed by the Common Core, although we see these bands as arbitrary and varying by reader.
+The global lists of fiction and nonfiction texts have been placed into the grade level bands by themes, although we see these bands as arbitrary and varying by reader.
 In determining whether to place a book into a grade level band, we used Lexile Levels, Fountas and Pinnell Levels, book length, and other information available on the books as well as our evaluations as educators based on all three criteria for evaluating complexity.
 Since one of those criteria is the fit with a particular reader, users of these lists will always need to take into account the actual individual reader who has a particular background of knowledge and experiences.

 The Limitations of Leveling to Consider Text Complexity

 While we put the books into grade level bands and provided complexity information, we did so with a great deal of trepidation because of the problematic nature of leveling.
 We want to provide educators with a sense of the book’s difficulty but are aware that the true complexity of a book depends on the reader’s interests and experiences, the purpose of reading the book, and the context within which a book is read.
 The grade level bands are thus only a beginning point in making actual instructional decisions.
 We have provided a range of information on each book for that reason.